 High-Efficiency Wood Burning with the Catalytic Combustor Your Encore stove was shipped from the factory with a separately packaged catalytic combustor.
-The catalytic combustor creates optimum conditions for secondary combustion.
+When operating the stove with the catalytic combustor, use the same operation instructions as outlined in the previous section.
+While not required, operating your stove with the catalytic combustor installed creates optimum conditions for secondary combustion and will increase your efficiency up to 15% on low burn, making sure you get the most heat out of each load of wood.
 Refer back to the "Installing or Removing Catalyst" section of this manual.